Black bear brawl captured on video near Tennessee attraction - NewsBreak

 KNOXVILLE, Tenn. ( WATE ) — A video captured near a popular Gatlinburg, Tennessee attraction showing two large black bears engaged in an aggressive tussle Monday has gone viral.

-Billie Jo and Micah Campbell recorded the brawling bruins from the safety of a garage near historic Ely’s Mill.500-pound black bear relocated from Greeneville to Cherokee National Forest
+Billie Jo and Micah Campbell recorded the brawling bruins from the safety of a garage near historic Ely’s Mill.Video released from Florida wedding with allegedly drug-laced food

 The video posted on Facebook by Ely’s Mill has garnered over 350,000 views.